majianthu/pycopent/README.md

 It enjoys wide applications, include but not limit to：

-1）Structure Learning;
+* Structure Learning;

-2）Variable Selection [2];
+* Variable Selection [2];

-3）Causality Discovery, (Estimating Transfer Entropy) [3].
+* Causality Discovery, (Estimating Transfer Entropy) [3].

 For more information, please refer to [1-3].
 For more information in Chinese, please follow [this link](http://blog.sciencenet.cn/blog-3018268-978326.html).

 #### Functions
-copent -- main function;
+* copent -- main function;

-construct_empirical_copula -- the first step of the algorithm, which estimates empirical copula for data by rank statistics;
+* construct_empirical_copula -- the first step of the algorithm, which estimates empirical copula for data by rank statistics;

-entknn -- the second step of the algorithm, which estimates copula entropy from empirical copula with kNN method.
+* entknn -- the second step of the algorithm, which estimates copula entropy from empirical copula with kNN method.

 #### Usage Examples
 ##### R